A Light in the Dark

 Read Colin Moore’s essay: “Ways towards sustainable living”

-Previously published by Parallax Press in: “Mindfulness in the Marketplace“, in 2002
+Article previously published by Parallax Press in: “Mindfulness in the Marketplace“, in 2002

 Kindly contributed to Zen Moments by the author.